mytemporarymail/clabc/README.md

     * true will send the temperature you set on your frontend
     * only values under <=1.0 >= 0.1
     * this could get your account banned
-    * if clewd stops working, set to false
+    * if clabc stops working, set to false

  - `PreserveChats`: (false)/true
     * true prevents the deletion of old chats at any point